 Is outside noise driving you crazy?

-I am notorious for being a focus freak because I like to enjoy a peaceful life with minimum distractions.
-And that’s possible only if you eliminate as many distractions as humanly possible.
+I like to enjoy a peaceful life – with minimum distractions, and that’s possible only if I could eliminate as many distractions as possible.

-My friends often ask why am I not on Whatsapp, why don’t I respond to their friend requests on Facebook?
-Well, because I don’t like getting distracted a thousand times a day.
+Well, because I don’t like getting distracted thousand times a day.

-I do have a facebook page but I don’t have Facebook or Twitter, or Whatsapp installed on my phone.
+I do have a facebook page, but I don’t have Facebook, Twitter, or Whatsapp installed on my phone.

-My phone does not accept calls when I am sleeping or when I am not feeling like talking over the phone (which is quite often).
+My iPhone does not accept calls when I sleep, or when I don’t feel like it, which is quite often.

 Is it easy?

-I am not suggesting you take the same path.
-I am sharing this to give you a glimpse that anything’s possible if you’re determined.
+No, I am not suggesting you take the same path.
+I am sharing only to give you an idea that anything is possible.